Playing card: Manufacturing

 Today the process of making playing cards is highly automated.
 Large sheets of paper are glued together to create a sheet of pasteboard; the glue may be black or dyed another dark color to increase the card stock's opacity.
 In the industry, this black compound is sometimes known as "gick".
 Some card manufacturers may purchase pasteboard from various suppliers; large companies such as USPCC create their own proprietary pasteboard.
 After the desired imagery is etched into printing plates, the art is printed onto each side of the pasteboard sheet, which is coated with a textured or smooth finish, sometimes called a varnish or paint coating.
 These coatings can be water- or solvent-based, and different textures and visual effects can be achieved by adding certain dyes or foils, or using multiple varnish processes.

 The pasteboard is then split into individual uncut sheets, which are cut into single cards and sorted into decks.
 The corners are then rounded, after which the decks are packaged, commonly in tuck boxes wrapped in cellophane.
 The tuck box may have a seal applied.

 Card manufacturers must pay special attention to the registration of the cards, as non-symmetrical cards can be used to cheat.

 Non-standard design and use

+Airlines

+Airlines have produced playing cards to give to passengers since the 1920s, with the practice reaching a zenith in the 1960s and 1970s.
+However, the practice has become less common in recent decades.

+Delta Air Lines has created several series of decks, with several featuring art by Daniel C. Sweeney, John Hardy, and Jack Laycox.

 Casinos

 Gambling corporations commonly have playing cards made specifically for their casinos.
 As casinos consume many decks daily, they sometimes resell used cards that were "on the [casino] floor".
 The cards sold to the public are altered, either by cutting the deck's corners or by punching a hole in the deck, to prevent them from being used for cheating in the casino.

+Casinos may also sell decks separately as a souvenir item — one notable example is Jerry's Nugget playing cards, released in 1970.